maninderpal888/IT5016-Help-Desk-Ticket-Management-/README.md

 * Python version: 3.12

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install :

 ```
 $ cd ../lorem